SerenityOS/serenity/Base/usr/share/man/man2/pledge.md

 ## Errors

-* `EFAULT`: `promises` and/or `execpromises` are not null and not in readable memory.
 * `EINVAL`: One or more invalid promises were specified.
 * `EPERM`: An attempt to increase capabilities was rejected.

 ## History

 The `pledge()` system call was first introduced by OpenBSD.
-The implementation in SerenityOS differs in many ways and is by no means final.
+The implementation in SerenityOS differs in many ways, most prominently that it uses a mode and bitfields as arguments instead of optionally null strings.

 ## See also